 Just in time to expand in support of the Korean War, the installation grew from three battalions to eight, and there was more expansion during the Vietnam War.

-In the 1970’s operations at the Depot would expand to include recruiting, with the Deport being designated as the Headquarters of the Marine Corps Western Recruiting Division.
+In the 1970’s operations at the Depot would expand to include recruiting, with the Depot being designated as the Headquarters of the Marine Corps Western Recruiting Division.
 Today, the Depot’s operations include training recruits, recruiters, and drill instructors; the installation also boasts some 25 buildings listed on the national register of historic places.

 There are other activities operating at the Depot; the Coast Guard also has a presence here, plus the Pacific Area Tactical Law Enforcement Team, MCRD San Diego Command Museum, as well as the Maritime Safety and Security Team.